Sustainable Tourism - What does it mean for STouW website?

-Just few examples of what STouW consider the best!
+These are just a few examples of what STouW consider the best!

 Sustainable tourism defined by UNWTO should:

-2) Respect the socio-cultural authenticity of host communities, conserve their built and living cultural heritage and traditional values, and contribute to inter-cultural understanding and tolerance.
+2) Respect the socio-cultural authenticity of host communities, conserve their built and living cultural heritage and traditional values, and contribute to intercultural understanding and tolerance.